hpc/charliecloud/doc/ch-run_desc.rst

      - :code:`​ bar`
      - leading space in value

-Appending and Prepending variables with :code:`--set-env`
+Appending and prepending variables with :code:`--set-env`
 ---------------------------------------------------------
 There are two ways to append or prepend to an environment variable.
 Option 1 is adding the information in the file used in :code:`--set-env=FILE`.
 It needs to